 - Honest estimates reflect company values: When you strive for accurate estimating, you’re also aiming for integrity.
 You might not be able to anticipate every hiccup or unexpected expense during a project, but a commitment to transparency is one of the most valuable things you can offer.

 How to Improve Estimate Accuracy?

-Inaccurate construction estimates are detrimental to the job in that you can quickly lose a bid, or you can win one but lose money throughout the construction process.
+Inaccurate construction estimates are detrimental to the job in that you can quickly lose a bid or win one but lose money throughout the construction process.
 However, there are some tips you can employ to have accurate and growing construction estimates.
 Below are some of the information you can use to improve your accuracy in cost estimation.

 1. DEVELOP A TEMPLATE FOR EVERY JOB

 Developing a template ensures that you do not leave out anything when developing a construction estimate.
-Templates include all line items that are within the scope of work of the project.
+Templates include all line items within the project’s scope of work.
 For example, for some subcontractors, a template can consist of materials and labour.
-On the other hand, the electrician’s or plumber’s template includes more items such as fixtures, controls, and transmissions.
+On the other hand, the electrician’s or plumber’s template includes more items, such as fixtures, controls, and transmissions.
 The template can also include insurance limits and administrative costs.